Animal Care Modules

 In order to accommodate these behind-the-scenes experience, there is an associated cost.
 The cost is £10.00 per post 16 student to attend one session, or £11.00 per post 16 student to attend two sessions on the same day.
 This fee includes their entry to the zoo.
 Free teacher supervisory places are provided at a ratio of 1 free teacher per 10 students.
 There is no minimum number of students but if you are bringing fewer than 10 students, there is a minimum charge of £100 to book a module session.

-Sessions only available in September-April (not available in May-Aug).
 Sessions only available during Essex county council term times (not weekends or during school holidays).

 Please note, we can not guarantee which animals will be seen on any specific tour.